 I’ve tried making my own jam once or twice the old fashioned way, and I was disheartened by the fact that my jams crystallized.
 I’d done it wrong.
 Despite having forked out for the preserving jars, jelly nets, tongs, etc (gosh preserving stuff is expensive!)
 I never got around to trying to make jam again, until now.

-This new machine has me converted on the whole home made jam thing now.
+This new machine has me converted on the whole homemade jam thing now.
 I have all sorts of ideas running through my head… what about a nice apple and nettle jelly?
 I can make my own mint jelly now!
 I’ll keep an eye out in the shops for reduced price fruits too and see what inspiration strikes.
 I might even have a go at this rather exotic sounding gooseberry and gin jam recipe from Foodie Quine!